dannyclever/embedding-images-and-video/README.md

-# Embedding images and video (YouTube Clone)
+# Embedding images and video

 ## Microverse 1st project

 ## Youtube Homepage Clone Website

-This repository contains a clone system of Youtube Homepage Website.Youtube clone website created using image and video embedding for the main video and the thumbnails at the sidebar.
+This repository contains a clone system of Youtube Homepage Website.
+Youtube clone website created using image and video embedding for the main video and the thumbnails at the sidebar.

 Used:
  * CSS FlexBox